-Sections of your final full report will be due and graded throughout the semester with each section being worth 10%.
-These sections will then be integrated and extended into a Full Final Report which will be worth an additional 20%.
+Sections of your final full report will be due and graded throughout the semester with each section being worth 7.5%.
+These sections will then be integrated and extended into a Full Final Report which will be worth an additional 10%.
 As the goal of the class is to work toward a semester-long project and learn along the way, all written deliverables can be revised and resubmitted for an improvement of up to one letter grade (e.g., B- to A-) in the final report.
 All written deliverables will be graded by the course staff in the context of an academic paper.
 This document provides some detailed examples and descriptions of what makes a good academic paper and should serve as a guide for what to accomplish to achieve a high grade.
 The specific deliverables will be (in order):

-- 1. Background and Related Work (10%): this section is due first as you should make sure to analyze the relevant literature before diving too deeply into your project and design your approach to fill gaps in the literature.
-You can find some advice on this document. - Design / Algorithm / Proof / Implementation / Methodology (10%): this section describes your overall approach and design.
-You can find some advice on this document. - 3.
-Full Final Report (20%): This will integrate all of the previous sections, adding results/evaluations, a conclusion, an introduction, and an abstract.
+- 1. Background and Related Work (7.5%): this section is due first as you should make sure to analyze the relevant literature before diving too deeply into your project and design your approach to fill gaps in the literature. - 2.
+Design / Algorithm / Proof / Implementation / Methodology (7.5%): this section describes your overall approach and design. - 3.
+Preliminary Evaluation / Results and Discussion (7.5%): this section describes your experiments and results that demonstrate the impact of your Design / Algorithm / Proof / Implementation / Methodology.
+While at that time that this is due you may not have your final data, this does not mean that you cannot mock up your results and get feedback on how you aim to structure and present your evaluations.

+- 4. Introduction (7.5%): this section is done last in order to develop a complete unified storyline after understanding the outcomes of your project. - 5.
+Full Final Report (10%): This will integrate all of the previous sections, adding a conclusion and abstract, and including the final evaluations.
 Make sure to integrate feedback given on the previous sections as grades can be increased by up to one letter grade per the regrade policy!
-You can find some advice on this document.